-Headlights with Wipers (Available with Auto Headlights Only)
+Headlights With Wipers (Available With Automatic Headlights Only)

 When this feature is active, the headlights will turn on approximately 10 seconds after the wipers are turned on if the multifunction lever is placed in the AUTO position.
 In addition, the headlights will turn off when the wipers are turned off if they were turned on by this feature.

 The Headlights with Wipers feature can be turned on or off through the Electronic Vehicle Information Center (EVIC) - if equipped.
-For details, refer to "Headlights On with Wipers," under "Personal Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4.
+Refer to "Electronic Vehicle Information Center (EVIC)/Customer-Programmable Features" in "Understanding Your Instrument Panel" for further information.